EPCCed/APT-python4hpc/lectures/01/README.md

 Can use `ctypes` to interface with C++ or Fortran
  - f90wrap more natural for Fortran (or f2py for old Fortran - F77)

-C foreign function interface (CFFI) is standard library module
+C foreign function interface (CFFI)
- - Can load shared library directly ("ABI")
+ - Can load shared library directly (ABI approach)...
- - Can deal with code ("API")

-- Application binary interface
    - Load shared library
- - Decribe prototype
+   - Decribe C function prototypes

-- Application programming interface
+ - ... or deal with C code (API approach)
- - Provide prototype and source code
+   - Provide prototypes and link to source code
    - Compile from Python
- - Import resultant module
+   - Import resulting Python module
+ - Compatible with PyPy

 ---